guyuqaq/SO-GC-4.7/README.md

 - Find the patch from somewhere on the internet.
 - Put the `version.dll` in to the folder of your game client.
-- Find the old version of mihoyonet.dll (4.2.0) somewhere on the internet.
+- Download the old version of [mihoyonet.dll](https://autopatchhk.yuanshen.com/client_app/download/pc_zip/20231030132335_iOEfPMcbrXpiA8Ca/ScatteredFiles/GenshinImpact_Data/Plugins/mihoyonet.dll) (4.2.0).
 - Put the old version of `mihoyonet.dll` in `GenshinImpact_Data/Plugins` folder.

 ## Let's build the server